sulbel/conceptual-toolbox/langs/CSS.md

     * However, `id` takes precedence over `class` -> if both are applied with conflicting styles, the `id` styling will be applied
     * `id` style is referenced with `#` instead of `.`

+## Spacing
+* All HTML elements can be thought of as 'little rectangles'
+* 3 important properties control the space surrounding HMTL elements:
+  * Padding - amount of space between the element's *content* and *border*
+    * Padding controls the space **inside** the element
+  * Margin - amount of space between elements *border* and surrounding elements
+    * Margin controls the space **outside** the element

 ## Common properties